Aviral14/DNS-Server/README.md

 # DNS-Server
 A DNS Server in python using dnslib

-The DNS Server maintains and processes the domain names and their associated ip addresses.Upon receiving a name resolution query the DNS Server translates the given domain name into its respective IP address and sends it back to the user.If the DNS Server is unable to find the domain name in it's records, it redirects the query to some standard DNS Server.
+The DNS Server maintains and processes the domain names and their associated ip addresses.Upon receiving a name resolution query the DNS Server translates the given domain name into its respective IP address and sends it back to the user.If the DNS Server is unable to find the domain name in it's records, it redirects the query to a standard DNS Server.

 This Project also includes a Registration Portal made using django which enables the user to register their own domain names in the DNS Server.